kevinkarch88/taipei-bike-data/README.md

 # Setup
 Make sure the requirements file has all the packages you need.
 Install them with: pip3 install -r requirements.txt
-Note: Make sure to use 'pip3' in gcloud or you might just install the dependencies for Python2 and waste an hour trying to figure out what went wrong.
+Note: Make sure to use 'pip3' in gcloud or you might just install the dependencies for Python2 by mistake!

+Set the project.
+I named mine "taipei-bike-data-project". gcloud config set project taipei-bike-data-project

+Put the files from this repo into your GCP file system or just checkout the repo in GCP.

+Enable these APIs now before you move on.
+They might take a few minutes to be available:
+BigQuery API
+Cloud Dataproc API
+Cloud Functions API
+Cloud Scheduler API

 Create a bucket and put your files in there. gsutil mb gs://taipei-bike-bucket/